Saturday, October 31, 2020

 The boys are back in town

 If you love retro gaming, especially using the world's best 16-bit computer, then check this out.
-Into The Vertical Blank has recently released two new compilation videos that feature a ton of Atari ST games - Photon Storm, Rainbow Islands, Stunt Car Racer, Sideways, Scooby-Doo, Fire And Ice, Oids, James Pond, Bubble Bobble, and lots more.
+These guys are Atari 8-bit masters and also prove their knowledge of ST. Into The Vertical Blank has recently released two new compilation videos that feature a ton of Atari ST games - Photon Storm, Rainbow Islands, Stunt Car Racer, Sideways, Scooby-Doo, Fire & Ice, Oids, James Pond, Bubble Bobble, and lots more.

 My greetings to Fultonbot and 8bitrocket.
-Keep up the fantaSTic work lads!!!
+Keep up the fantaSTic work lads and STay Atari.

 Saturday, October 03, 2020